-The publication On Dreams was written by Freud (1900) after having written his (what was labeled) “book of the century”, Interpretation of Dreams.
-With these writings, Freud tries to make his innovative ideas of dream analysis accessible to the wider audience.
-His was the aim of reaching the “educated and curious minded reader” (Quinodoz, 2013).
+The publication On Dreams was written by Freud (1900) after having written his (what was labelled) “book of the century”, Interpretation of Dreams.
+With these writings, Freud tries to make his innovative ideas of dream analysis accessible to a broader audience.
+His aim was of reaching the “educated and curious-minded reader” (Quinodoz, 2013).

 Freud prides himself in taking the mystique out of dreams.
 He says dreams are composed of latent and manifest content.
 The manifest content, Freud explains, is material that appears in a dream.
-The latent content is the material that underlie the dream that is hidden within the unconscious.
-Using his own dreams he analyzed himself on paper.
-With that Freud brings us on a journey towards his own dream work.
+The latent content is the material that underlies the dream that is hidden within the unconscious.
+Using his dreams he analyzed himself on paper.
+With that, Freud brings us on a journey towards his dream work.

 Freud and Adler’s Differences

 Alfred Adler’s work on dreams is an elaboration of Freud’s.
-While here is fundamental agreement of both theories, the main difference is that Adler is very much focused on the individual’s awareness of one’s position in society, and expression of one’s “style of life”, viewing dreams as having a forward-looking, problem solving function.
-Adler also realizes that the conscious and unconscious are not contradictions to each other, but a unity (Ansbacher & Ansbacher, 1956).
+While there is a fundamental agreement between both theories, the main difference is that Adler is very much focused on the individual’s awareness of one’s position in society and expression of one’s “style of life”, viewing dreams as having a forward-looking, problem-solving function.
+Adler also realizes that the conscious and unconscious are not contradictions to each other but a unity (Ansbacher & Ansbacher, 1956).

-Adler made a point about dream analysis that transcended Freud’s: by acknowledging that even made-up dreams are significant to analysis (p.
+Adler made a point about dream analysis that transcended Freud’s: acknowledging that even made-up dreams are significant to analysis (p.
 359).
-It implies that the act of talking about dreams alone is fundamentally relevant to the therapy—no matter from where the dream arises.
-The use of dreams in psychotherapy functions in a manner to facilitate therapeutic process, help patients gain insight and self-awareness, provide clinically relevant and valuable information to therapists and provide a measure of therapeutic change (Eudell-Simmons & Hilsenroth, 2005).
+It implies that talking about dreams alone is fundamentally relevant to the therapy—no matter where the dream arises.
+The use of dreams in psychotherapy functions a manner to facilitates the therapeutic process, helps patients gain insight and self-awareness, provides clinically relevant and valuable information to therapists and provides a measure of therapeutic change (Eudell-Simmons & Hilsenroth, 2005).

 Gestalt Therapy Attitude towards Dream Work in Therapy

-How the analysand describes his/her dream is rich in not only the latent content of the dream, but also the latent content of the moment of analysis.
+How the analysand describes their dream is rich in not only the latent content of the dream but also the latent content of the moment of analysis.
 Gestalt therapists work on dreams by acknowledging the phenomenon within the client at the moment of analysis.

-Enright (1980) recounts a dream work done by Fritz Perls in Los Angeles 1963 (found in the section Memory Gems).
-After the client recounts his dream, Perls would ask the client to identify himself with elements of that dream, by talking about it in the first person.
-In an example, an elderly, subdued man had a dream of seeing some friends off on a train.
+Enright (1980) recounts a dream work by Fritz Perls in Los Angeles in 1963 (found in the Memory Gems section).
+After the client tells his dream, Perls would ask the client to identify himself with elements of that dream by talking about it in the first person.
+For example, an elderly, subdued man dreamed of seeing some friends off on a train.
 The man worked at first by identifying himself as himself, then as his friends with no effect.
-As the man identified himself with the train, he felt a bit more energy.
+As the man identified himself with the train, he felt more energy.
 Perls then asked the man to “become the station itself”.
 Enright writes, “At first it seemed as unproductive as the rest.
 Then, as he said, ‘I’m old-fashioned and a little out of date—I’m not very well cared-for; they’re letting dust and litter accumulate—and people just come and go, use me for what they want, but don’t really notice me,’ he began to cry, and for the next few minutes the current and recent past thrust of his entire life became obvious—what was happening, what he was doing that wasn’t working, and even some possible new things to do.”

-Perls, in this example, demonstrates a way of working in the moment.
-While working with a dream, client and therapist remain in dialogical contact.
+Perls, in this example, demonstrates a way of working at the moment.
+While working with a dream, the client and therapist remain in dialogical contact.
 Nobody gets lost in analysis.
-The therapist deals with the process of the dream work rather than the content of the dream.
-Working with process allows a lot of creative freedom; the dream is treated like a work of art, “fruit of the extraordinary creative powers of childhood” from which the patient must be able to experience freely, free of theoretical considerations; so that the person can communicate with and re-create his/herself (Sichera, 2003. p.
+The therapist deals with the process of the dream work rather than the dream’s content.
+Working with process allows a lot of creative freedom; the dream is treated like a work of art, the “fruit of the extraordinary creative powers of childhood” from which the patient must be able to experience freely, free of theoretical considerations, so that the person can communicate with and re-create his/herself (Sichera, 2003. p.
 95).

-Dreams are useful material for use in understanding the self.
-If the client brings a dream to the session, and if the dream has significant emotionality attached to it, it is worth spending time on.
-Recurring dreams are especially interesting, according to Fritz Perls.
+Dreams are helpful material for use in understanding the self.
+If the client brings a dream to the session, and if the dream has powerful emotionality attached to it, it is worth spending time on.
+Recurring dreams are fascinating, according to Fritz Perls.

-The time and setting is also considered before such work is done.
+The time and setting are also considered before such work is done.
 There are moments when working on particular dreams lead somewhere important.
-There are moments when dream work is not appropriate, or when the dream topic is a distraction from current material that is more important for the client.
+There are moments when dream work is inappropriate or when the dream topic is a distraction from current material that is more important for the client.

-Working with dreams are tools, but are not ends to itself.
-The focus lies always on the here-and-now.
+Working with dreams is a tool, but it is not an end in itself.
+The focus always lies on the here and now.

 Ansbacher, H. L., & Ansbacher, R. R. (1956).
 The individual psychology of Alfred Adler.